This post may contain affiliate links. Please read our disclosure policy.

 Tips for grilling chicken tenders

 - Allow time to marinate the chicken.
 You want to marinade for at least 30 minutes, but up to 8 hours even.
-That will help tenderize the chicken, make it more juicy and absorb the maximum flavor.
+That will help tenderize the chicken, make it juicier and absorb the maximum flavor.

 - Don’t overcrowd the pan or the grill.
 You want the chicken tenders to grill evenly and brown well.
 Otherwise, the juices from the nearby chicken tenders may create steam which will affect the searing process.

-- Don’t move around while it’s cooking, if you do, you won’t achieve those beautiful sear marks and the food will stick to the grill if you try and move it too early.
-When ready to turn the tenders, they should be easy to move, if they stick, leave them a little longer.
+- Don’t move the chicken strips while it’s cooking.
+If you do, you won’t achieve those beautiful sear marks and the food will stick to the grill if you try and move it too early.
+When ready to turn the tenders, they should be easy to move.
+If they stick, leave them a little longer.

 - Allow the chicken to rest for 5 minutes before cutting.
-This allows the chicken a chance to absorb the juices to become more juicy.
+This allows the chicken a chance to absorb the juices to become juicier.